suranabhavya/Data-Science-Project/README.md

 ## Boston Housing Violations Analysis
 ### Description
 The project's aim is to analyze different violations around the city of Boston and identify systemic issues and trends.
-Using violation records from the given datasets, we aim to provide actionable insights to improve hosuing quality.
+Using violation records from the given datasets, we aim to provide actionable insights to improve housing quality.

 ### Goal(s)
 1. Identify clusters of chronic housing vialoations and correlate them with: